johanramirez91/RetoSofka/README.md

 ![alt text](https://github.com/johanramirez91/RetoSofka/blob/main/Images/Screen2.png)

-4. Once you have selected an answer it's required you separed the fingers again :v:
+4. Once you have selected an answer it's **required** you separed the fingers again :v:

+_It's like clicking_

 If your answer is incorrect you will see this message in screen :arrow_heading_down: :